Why Business Documents Need Professional Editing Before They Reach Clients

 Can I choose who edits my business documents?

-Yes, at Editor World you can browse editor profiles by education, subject expertise, and client ratings, and choose the editor who's the best fit for your document.
-You can also communicate directly with your editor throughout the process through our internal messaging system.
+Yes.
+At Editor World you can browse editor profiles by education, subject expertise, and client ratings, and choose the editor who's the best fit for your document.
+You can also communicate directly with your editor throughout the process through the internal messaging system.
+Many businesses build a long-term relationship with one or two editors who become familiar with their brand voice and house style, and a corporate account lets a whole team share that access.

 Get Started With Editor World